Rosana Antolí, curated by Bronwyn Bailey-Charteris at CentroCentro Madrid

 21.02 – 17.05.2020

-Bronwyn Bailey-Charteris is curating Rosana Antolí’s exhibition at CentroCentro (Madrid) on behalf of Index Foundation.
+Bronwyn Bailey-Charteris has curated the exhibition A Golden Age: Pulse, Throb, Drift by Rosana Antolí at CentroCentro (Madrid), on behalf of Index Foundation.

 Rosana Antolí works with rhythm and flow, with the tides of social choreography, eternal loops and feedback of the body in society.
 In this exhibition, A Golden Age: Pulse, Throb, Drift, Rosana Antolí takes a dive into the aqueous as a state-of-mind.
 Through deep artistic investigation, Antolí expands aesthetic and movement-based understandings that question what is human.